ElmaSarajlic/midv2/Documentation.md

 We can check if our command is successful, by opening the Secrets Manager in AWS CLI and seeing that Mydbsecret is showing on the secrets section.
 Verifying the secret ensures it has been successfully created and can be used for secure database access.

-Task 5: Provisioning a New Instance for the Web Server In this task we created a new virtual machine to host the web application.
+### Task 5: **Provisioning a New Instance for the Web Server**
+In this task we created a new virtual machine to host the web application.
 1. Launch an EC2 Instance for Public Subnet 2:
-•	Name: instance-2
+  -	Name: instance-2
-•	AMI: Ubuntu
+  -	AMI: Ubuntu
-•	Instance type: t2.micro (A t2.micro instance is cost-effective for a small web application.)
+  -	Instance type: t2.micro (A t2.micro instance is cost-effective for a small web application.)
-•	Key pair: vockey
+  -	Key pair: vockey
-•	Network settings:
+  -	Network settings:
-	VPC: project-VPC
+      -	VPC: project-VPC
-	Subnet: Subnet Public 2 (We were following best practices for designing highly available, fault-tolerant and resilient applications, by launching the new EC2 instance in Subnet Public 2.
+      -	Subnet: Subnet Public 2 (We were following best practices for designing highly available, fault-tolerant and resilient applications, by launching the new EC2 instance in Subnet Public 2.
 This strategic deployment ensures that our web application can handle failures and continue to serve users without significant interruptions.
-	Auto-assign public IP: Enable
+      -	Auto-assign public IP: Enable
-	Security group: Select project-sg
+      -	Security group: Select project-sg
-•	Advanced details:
+  -	Advanced details:
-	Select IAM instance profile: LabInstanceProfile
+      -	Select IAM instance profile: LabInstanceProfile
-	Enable V1 and V2 (token optional)
+      -	Enable V1 and V2 (token optional)
-	Add our user script in the User data field
+      -	Add our user script in the User data field

 2. Configure RDS in Cloud9:
 •	Selected the newly created database instance.